grwells/UofI_AdvRobotics/Guides/Fanuc_CRX10/3_TP_language_programming.md

-# Teach Pendant Language Programming
+# Teach Pendant Block Language Programming

 This guide covers the basics of creating and editing TP programs on the Fanuc teaching pendant.